 --clone option at server startup to control

-plugin activation.
-For example, to load the plugin at startup
+the plugin activation state.
+For example, to load the plugin at

-and prevent it from being removed at runtime, use these options:
+startup and prevent it from being removed at runtime, use these

 [mysqld] plugin-load-add=mysql_clone.so clone=FORCE_PLUS_PERMANENT